TX-2/TX-2.github.io/documentation.md

    contain information of directly technical use, but can help establish the timing of changes and the motivation for changes.
 1. Retrospectives of the TX-2 project and programs such as Sketchpad.
+1. Project documentation, including [commentary](commentary) on the primary sources.

 There are also some related [videos](videos).